top of page

 • 1/2 cup nut butter of your choice

-• 2 tablespoon honey
+• 2 tablespoons honey

-• 4 tablespoon almond milk
+• 4 tablespoons almond milk

-• 2 tablespoon sultanas
+• 2 tablespoons sultanas

 Method:

-• Mix all the dry ingredients in a bowl (i.e. everything apart from honey, almond milk and nut butter)
+• Mix all the dry ingredients in a bowl (i.e. everything apart from honey, almond milk, and nut butter)

-• Combine both the honey and nut butter in a saucepan on a low heat until they are combined.
+• Combine both the honey and nut butter in a saucepan on low heat until they are combined.
 Once combined, mix into the dry ingredients bowl.

 Take home message: